Important Business Questions to Ask

 If you are in the start-up phase asking your customers will help you get something launched, even if it isn’t perfect.
 You know people want it – don’t make them wait forever while you source the exact shade of blue, or find the ideal packaging.

-And after you’ve launched your less-than-perfect product, keep listening, keep asking your customers what they love about it, and what they’d like to change.
-They have all the answers you need to make your business a success, you just need to take the time to ask them the questions.
+And after you’ve launched your less-than-perfect product, keep listening.
+Keep asking your customers what they love about it, and what they’d like to change.
+They have all the answers you need to make your business a success.
+It’s about taking the time to ask the right questions.

-The thing that the most successful founders do all the time is they ask questions.
+The thing that most successful founders do all the time is be curious.
 And they learn from experts.
 Keep learning, keep having fun and keep asking questions.